top of page

 How do we travel?

-Primarily flights, though in SE Asia where distances are relatively short between some cities, we’ll take a bus.
+Primarily flights, though in SE Asia where distances are relatively short between some cities, we sometimes take a bus.

 Travel in a particular city may include train, skytrain, monorail, subway, tuk tuk, motobike (as a passenger), taxi, Uber, Lyft, or boat.